 Allow me to appreciate you for your efforts for children.
 Okay.
 Now that we’ve done that, let me tell you why I don’t appreciate your efforts for children.

 Let me start with an instructive story of being on the other side of the desk.
-This fall, I went into my 12 year old niece’s math class at parent’s night.
-Her math teacher, a 20 something, young Asian woman in a pert little dress stood in front of the classroom of parents (and one aunt) talking about the year in math.
+Several years ago, I went into my 12 year old niece’s math class at parent’s night.
+Her math teacher, a 20 something, young woman in a pert little dress stood in front of the classroom of parents (and one aunt) talking about the year in math.
 People were concerned because it was a new school with a new philosophy, one that did not believe in homogeneous grouping for math.
 It was worrisome.
 Would the children be positioned for high school advanced placement classes if they were expected to go at a pace that would serve everyone?
 Her teacher allayed our fears by saying, “Don’t worry, I’m not going to be like those public school teachers.”

 I said, “But, you are a public school teacher.”

 Her response?
 “Yes, but we’re not like them.
 We’re more like charters.
 We work hard.”

 Of course, being a public school teacher myself, I responded with, “Well, that’s offensive,” at which point my sister kicked me under the desk, and I came back to reality.
 This is my niece’s math teacher.
 I can’t afford to have her dislike my niece so that I can make a political or personal point.
 I shut up and went home demoralized.
 When a young teacher distances herself from public school teachers to let parents know that she’ll do her job, we’re in trouble.
 The teachers are eating their own.
 Update: She lasted three years and then left teaching.

 And Teach for America is one of the worst offenders because it sells itself on the self flattering notion that recent Ivy league and first tier graduates belong in positions of power where they can accomplish for the country what a nation of clearly less able, ordinary (and probably lazy) teachers could not.